Anthony Chmiel, PhD.

 Research Interests

-1. Empirical Aesthetics in Music
+1. Empirical aesthetics in music

-2. Benefits of Music across the Lifespan
+2. Benefits of music across the lifespan

-3. Music and Mental health and Wellbeing
+3. Music and mental health and wellbeing

 6. Digital methods for preservation of heritage audio documents

-7. Performance practices, such as voice acoustics
+7. Quantifying performance practices, including measuring voice acoustics

 Degrees